-- 25.04 Subject to operational requirements, the employer shall make every effort to schedule either Christmas or New Years Day off for regular employees so requesting. - 25.05 If a statutory holiday occurs within an employee's vacation period, an extra day's vacation will be allowed for each stat holiday so occurring - 25.06 Employees shall not be eligible for statutory holidays occurring during periods of unpaid leave, when they are laid off and on the recall list, and/or when they are in receipt of WCB payments for the days in question. - 25.07 All employees scheduled to work on any of the statutory holidays as listed in Article 25.01 shall not have their normal hours of work reduced.
+- (a) are required to work on a statutory holiday, in addition to receiving premium pay, shall receive another paid day off, in lieu of the holiday. - (b) are on a scheduled day off when the statutory holiday falls shall receive another paid day off, in lieu of the holiday. - 25.04 The Employer shall make every effort, when requested by a regular employee to schedule either Christmas Day or New Year's Day off. - 25.05 If a statutory holiday occurs within an employee's vacation period, an extra day's vacation will be allowed for each stat holiday so occurring.

+- 25.06 Employees shall not be eligible for statutory holidays occurring during periods of unpaid leave, when they are laid off and on the recall list, and/or when they are in receipt of WCB payments for the days in question. - 25.07 All employees scheduled to work on any of the statutory holidays as listed in Article 25.01 shall not have their normal hours of work reduced.